 The MEB's opinion on the substance in the medical device is binding under the Medical Device Regulation (MDR, EU 2017/745).
 In the event of a negative opinion, the notified body is not allowed to issue a certificate.
 Regulation EU 2020/561 entered into force on 24 April 2020.
 The implementation of the MDR has been postponed by one year as a consequence of COVID-19.
 The MDR will therefore come into effect on 26 May 2021 instead of on 26 May 2020.

 The MEB has been consulted regularly by various notified bodies since 1995.
 The substances in question are assessed by employees who also assess the medicinal product dossiers in the pharmacotherapeutic groups.

 As in the case of medicinal product assessment procedures, scientific or regulatory advice can be requested, or a pre-submission meeting convened, prior to a consultation procedure.
 The consultation procedure is subject to dossier requirements and assessment deadlines.
-The consultation procedure is concluded by advice being issued (not to be confused with the above scientific or regulatory advice).
-After receipt of a positive opinion (and certification) for a medical device, a variation can be submitted, adverse reactions or calamities can be reported, or a reconsultation with a view to recertification can be applied for at a later stage of the life cycle as necessary.
+The consultation procedure is concluded with an opinion.

 In principle, the original medicines agency must be consulted for variations.
-In the case of reconsultations with a view to recertification under the MDR, the choice of medicines agency is not subject to restrictions.
-However, for the sake of continuity it is preferable to consult the original medicines agency.
-Given the Brexit, a transfer of the consulted medicines agency is possible.
+However, for the sake of continuity it is preferable - including for reconsultations - to consult the original medicines agency.